bongssss/python_mini_project/README.md

   this implies that we
   i. create a function perfectSquare(x) that checks if a number x is a perfect square and only returns True if so ii. call the first function in a second function fibNo() that checks whether the condition that either 5n^2 +4 or 5n^2 -4 or both will be perfect suqares given the number n is true iii. define a third function isFib(n) that checks if the number entered by the user meets the condition of the function fibNo and returns f'{N} is a fibonacci number', if True and opposite if not.

+  to run this project use the commandline/terminal
+  type: py pthon_mini_project and press the enter key.